Hope and despair: Kathy Gannon on 35 years in Afghanistan

 Despite the chaos of the time, Afghans still had hope.

 In the waning days of the warring mujahedeen’s rule, I attended a wedding in Kabul where both the wedding party and guests were coiffed and downright glamorous.
-When asked how she managed to look so good with so little amidst the relentless rocketing, one young woman replied brightly, “We’re not dead yet!”
+When asked how she managed to look so good with so little amid the relentless rocketing, one young woman replied brightly, “We’re not dead yet!”

 The wedding was delayed twice because of rockets.